SHULKERPLAY/discord-expify/README-en.md

 ![Yuko <3](https://github.com/SHULKERPLAY/discord-expify/blob/prod/expify.webp)

+*Unavailable in Discord Application Discovery for now.
+You can [click here to try installation on your server](https://discord.com/oauth2/authorize?client_id=848867725866172426)*

 # EXPIFY
 A Discord bot for servers featuring an enhanced leveling system for Text, Voice, and Video.
 It supports toggling experience types, adjusting XP gain rates, reward roles, ignoring specific channels/users/roles, and much more, with a focus on the most honest competition for server activity.